A guide to picking the right brand colors

 Grey is used in the brand logo and this provides an engaging contrast with the orange in the design.

-Digital 22 have one of the most vivid palettes on this list, and it pays off.
+Digital 22 has one of the most vivid palettes on this list, and it pays off.
 It’s hard to not get noticed with the brand colors they’ve chosen.

-Such a bright color scheme suggest that Digital 22 are a unique brand and helps to convince clients that they can offer them something new.
+Such a bright color scheme suggests that Digital 22 is a unique brand and helps to convince clients that they can offer them something new.